 - The responsibility for the safety and behavior of children visiting the Library rests with the parent/guardian or caregiver, not with Library staff members.
 Caregivers must be 14 years or older.

-- Children 10 and older may use the Library unattended, but must have readily available emergency contact information.
+- Children 10 and older may use the Library unattended, and are encouraged to have readily available emergency contact information.

 - Staff will make every attempt to return a lost or unattended child to the parent/guardian or caregiver as promptly as possible.
-Staff will confirm the identity of the parent/guardian or caregiver before releasing the child to that person.
+Staff will confirm the identity of the parent/guardian or caregiver by photo ID (unless known to staff) before releasing the child to that person.
 If the parent/guardian or caregiver cannot be identified or reached, the Bath Police will be called for assistance.
 Staff will remain with the child until the parent/guardian or caregiver or the police have arrived.
 As a follow up, the Library Director or designee will contact the child’s caregiver to explain the Library’s policy.

 - Under no circumstances will a staff member transport a child by personal vehicle from the Patten Free Library to another location.